mahavedalla/mahavedalla/docs/questions/buddha/what-did-the-buddha-look-like.md

-# What did the Buddha look like?
+Question: What did the Buddha look like?
 Category: Buddha
 Sutta References: -
 Answer: -